 Yes, there’s some good in it.
-The cast do a great job, and on the surface of it the Batgirl-centric storyline at the start is alright.
-Paris Franz’s obsession with Batgirl and her subsequent obsession with him serve as a mirror-image of Batman and the Joker’s obsession with one other.
+The cast does a great job, and, on the surface of it, the Batgirl-centric storyline at the start is alright.
+Paris Franz’s obsession with Batgirl and her subsequent obsession with him serves as a mirror-image of Batman and the Joker’s obsession with one other.
 The tag scene showing her as Oracle is smart, giving viewers a brief glimpse of how she remained a hero after the tragic events of the main story.
 Plus there’s the actual adaptation itself, which is handled with almost slavish devotion.

 Now let’s get to those pesky elephants in the room…

 One of the first problems is that, as much as the Batgirl storyline thematically pairs up with the main plot, it’s still just padding no matter how you look at it.
 Besides which, The Killing Joke in its original incarnation wasn’t Batgirl’s story but the Joker’s (his supposed origin and his bizarre eternal dance with Batman).

 The Batgirl plot was supposedly intended to round Barbara Gordon out as a character in this film – a character who served as little more than a plot device and cannon fodder in the original comic – but it’s padding and detracts from this being the Joker’s story.